krasimir/stent/README.md

 });
 ```

-`{ name: 'idle'}` is the initial state of the machine and inside `transitions` we define another one `running`. `run` and `stop` are actions(inputs) that transition the machine to a new state.
+`{ name: 'idle'}` is the initial state. `transitions` is the place where we define all the possible states of the machine (`idle` and `running`) with the their inputs (actions `run` and `stop`) that they accept.
 Notice that `stop` is not available when we are at `idle` state and `run` when we are at `running` state.

-Stent library is enforcing declarative approach of programming.
-Which means that by defining the possible states and actions for them we clearly define what's happening in our application.
-The user and data flows become a lot more predictable simply because we restrict ourselves of dispatching actions are the wrong time/state.
-For example, does not make sense that we say `stop` when we are not  `running`.
+That is an essential characteristic of the state machines - our app is doing only what we tell it to do.
+There is no sense to call `run` if we are already `running`.
+Stent is eliminating side effects that lead to bugs from the very beginning.
+The library enforces declarative approach of programming which means that by defining the possible states and actions we clearly say what's possible in our application.
+The user and data flows become a lot more predictable simply because we restrict ourselves of dispatching actions at the wrong time/state.

-After the definition of the machine it knows what to expect and automatically creates a couple of things for us so we can trigger the logic.
+And because after the definition the machine knows what to expect it automatically creates a couple of things for us so.
 Based on the `transitions` property Stent generates:

 * Helper methods for checking if the machine is in a particular state. `idle` state produces `isIdle()` method, for `running` we have `isRunning()`.
 * Helper methods for dispatching actions - `run()` and `stop()`.

-*We may use spaces or dashes in the state or action names but the rule of thumb is that Stent transforms the string to a camel case.
+*We may use spaces and/or dashes in the state or action names but the rule is that Stent transforms the string to a camel case.
 For example if we have `fetching data` state the machine will have `isFetchingData()` method, `get fresh todos` action will result in `getFetchTodos()` method.*

 So, here's an example of how to use the machine above: